-VR Counselors provide individualized

-services and where gaps in services are identified, staff work to developed new and innovative services in the students' home area to better serve this population.
+VR Counselors provide individualized services and where gaps in services are identified, staff work to developed new and innovative services in the students' home area to better serve this population.

-OVR has representation and involvement in several organizations and councils as follo ws:
+As stated in other sections of the plan, OVR has representation and involvement in several organizations and councils as follows:

-OVR was appointed to serve as a voting member of the State Interagency Council (SIAC) for Services and Supports to Children and Transition-Age Youth.

-Regional OVR representation has been established for the Regional Interagency Councils (RIAC) for the system of care to have consistent OVR representation.

-OVR and Kentucky Department of Education continues to meet quarterly with interested interagency partners and serve as the catalyst for development and implementation of an infrastructure which supports youth with disabilities to transition from high school to post- secondary school and employment.

-OVR has Memorandum of Understanding with the KDE for transition planning and service delivery for secondary students with disabilities.
+- OVR was appointed to serve as a voting member of the State Interagency Council (SIAC) for Services and Supports to Children and Transition-Age Youth. - Regional OVR representation has been established for the Regional Interagency Councils (RIAC) for the system of care to have consistent OVR representation. - OVR and Kentucky Department of Education continues to meet quarterly with interested interagency partners and serve as the catalyst for development and implementation of an infrastructure which supports youth with disabilities to transition from high school to post-secondary school and employment. - OVR has Memorandum of Understanding with the KDE for transition planning and service delivery for secondary students with disabilities.

-D. Improve the performance of the VR and Supported Employment programs in assisting individuals with disabilities to achieve quality employment outcomes:
+2. d.
+Improve the performance of the VR and Supported Employment programs in assisting individuals with disabilities to achieve quality employment outcomes.